-Instead of considering the direction your child is going, can you just consider the place ou already is?
+Instead of considering the direction your child is going, can you just consider the place the already are?

-Instead of preparing your child for ou “real life” or “the real world”, try getting down into the life and world that already exists for your child.
+Instead of preparing your child for their “real life” or “the real world”, try getting down into the life and world that already exists for your child.

 Additional Reading: Have you read The Idle Parent: Why Laid-Back Parents Raise Happier and Healthier Kids?
 Taking a more relaxed approach to parenting is one way to allow your kids to live their own lives. (affiliate link)

 (Original form of this post appeared May 2012.)